jnutterdev/flaskrepo/README.md

-# FlaskBlog
+# Flaskrepo

-A flask based web app for creating a simple blog, which uses jinja for templating and bootstrap for styling
+A flask app that will be used for managing and organizing github repos